Otherworldly Landscape of Salar de Atacama

 Some of Atacama’s most visit-worthy sites are within the administrative boundary of Socaire.
 A solid hour’s drive from San Pedro, this pint-size village is the last Chilean town on Route 23 to Argentina.
 I have researched enough to know I must make a proper reservation a few days ahead as the tickets may be sold out at least a few days in advance during the high season.
 Socaire probably has the most beautiful website among all the attractions in the region, so I imagined the logistics would be straightforward with a confirmed reservation.
 This would be the most remote village we would visit on this trip, so I knew this would make a perfect day trip for us.

 About forty minutes into the journey, we were greeted by a roadside sign marking the Tropic of Capricorn.
-The sign is a popular stop for selfies, breaking up a relatively monotmous drive from San Pedro.
+The sign is a popular stop for selfies, breaking up a relatively monotonous drive from San Pedro.
 This sign is plastered with countless stickers left by visitors.
-During our short stop, more than half a dozen other cars stop here, often carrying their national flags.
+During our brief stop, more than half a dozen other cars stop here, often carrying their national flags.
 In all honesty, this must be among the silliest attractions in Chile.
-Growing up near the Tripic of Cancer, I don’t quite understand the excitement.
+Growing up near the Tropic of Cancer, I don’t quite understand the excitement.
 On the other hand, we visited two days after the summer solstice.
-That said, being here for the annual “zero shadow day” on the solstice would have been very special.
+Being here for the annual “zero shadow day” on the solstice would have been very special.

 With a 10:30 a.m. reservation, we were instructed to arrive at the ticketing office in Socaire at least an hour before to pick up our physical ticket.
 We arrived at 9:45 a.m., and there were already six groups in line to get into the ticketing office housed inside a shipping container.
 To our surprise, it took forty minutes for us to exchange the tickets.
 Nobody in the line, including the professional tour guides, understood the purpose of this procedure.
 The staff scanned the QR code we received in the e-mail, wrote everything down on a paper slip, and did not check our passports.
-In other words, we stood in line so that they could convert a QR code into a piece of handwritten ticket.
+In other words, we stood in line for almost an hour so that they could convert a QR code into a piece of handwritten ticket.
 That was a technological regression.
 Why couldn’t we use our QR code as a ticket?
+The only piece of information they requested here was the license plate number.
+I don’t understand why this information could not be entered before arrival.

 Laguna Miscanti & Laguna Miñiques